Fold (geology): Mining industry

 Layers of rock that fold into a hinge need to accommodate large deformations in the hinge zone.
 This results in voids between the layers.
 These voids, and especially the fact that the water pressure is lower in the voids than outside of them, act as triggers for the deposition of minerals.
 Over millions of years, this process is capable of gathering large quantities of trace minerals from large expanses of rock and depositing them at very concentrated sites.
 This may be a mechanism that is responsible for the veins.

 To summarize, when searching for veins of valuable minerals, it might be wise to look for highly folded rock, and this is the reason why the mining industry is very interested in the theory of geological folding.

 Oil industry

 Anticlinal traps are formed by folding of rock.
 For example, if a porous sandstone unit covered with low permeability shale is folded into an anticline, it may form a hydrocarbons trap, oil accumulating in the crest of the fold.
-Most anticlinal traps are created as a result of sideways pressure, folding the layers of rock, but can also occur from sediments being compacted.
+Most anticlinal traps are produced as a result of sideways pressure, folding the layers of rock, but can also occur from sediments being compacted.